CDRT/mk_docs/docs/ref/bios/settings/thinkpad/intelramt.md

 Whether to enable USB Key Provisioning.

+!!! info ""
-?> Active only when ‘Intel (R) ATM Control’ has value ‘Enabled’.
+    Active only when ‘Intel (R) ATM Control’ has value ‘Enabled’.

 Possible options: